electricbookworks/electric-book/_docs/output/epub-output.md

 Your epub will build correctly only if you have provided sufficient, accurate information about it in its YAML file in `_data/works/`.
 You may also need to adjust some epub settings in `_data/settings.yml`.

-1. File list: you must list all the files to be included in your epub in the epub `files` section of `meta.yml`.
+1. File list: you must list all the files to be included in your epub in the epub `files` section of your book's YAML file in `_data/works`.
 2. Optionally, add guide names to key files in that list, e.g. `"0-0-cover": "cover"`.
-3. There must be a `nav` section in `meta.yml` that points to at least one of your epub's files.
+3. There must be a `nav` section in your book's YAML file in `_data/works` that points to at least one of your epub's files.
 For epubs, every item in the `nav` must include a file (unlike web output, where label-only items are allowed).
 4. To tell the epub package where to find navigation, you must either:
 	1. Define the epub's `contents-page` item, as the content file that contains {% raw %}`{% include toc %}`{% endraw %}, e.g. `- contents-page: "0-3-contents"`, and/or
 	2. Add the guide name `"toc"` to the relevant file in the `files` list (e.g. `- "0-3-contents": "toc"`).